Nature fakers controversy: End of controversy and aftermath

 A great many intelligent persons tolerate or encourage our fake natural history on the ground that they find it entertaining, and that it interests the school-children in the wild life about them.
 Is the truth, then, without value for its own sake?
 What would these good people think of a United States school history that took the same liberties with facts that some of our nature writers do: that, for instance, made Washington take his army over the Delaware in balloons, or in sleighs on the solid ice with bands playing; or that made Lincoln a victim of the Evil Eye; or that portrayed his slayer as a self-sacrificing hero; or that represented the little Monitor that eventful day on Hampton Roads as diving under the Merrimac and tossing it ashore on its beak?

 The nature fakers take just this kind of liberties with the facts of our natural history.
 The young reader finds it entertaining, no doubt, but is this sufficient justification?

 Also in 1908, Jack London broke his silence on his condemnation during the controversy by publishing an essay in Collier's Weekly entitled "The Other Animals".
-Directly addressing Roosevelt's past criticism of his novels, London called the President "homocentric" and "amateur".
-He further wrote: "I have been guilty of writing two animal—two books about dogs.
+Directly addressing Roosevelt's past criticism of his novels, London called the President "homocentric" and "an amateur."
+He further wrote: "I have been guilty of writing two animal-stories — two books about dogs.
 The writing of these two stories, on my part, was in truth a protest against the 'humanizing' of animals, of which it seemed to me several 'animal writers' had been profoundly guilty.
 Time and again, and many times, in my narratives, I wrote, speaking of my dog-heroes: 'He did not think these things; he merely did them,' etc. And I did this repeatedly, to the clogging of my narrative and in violation of my artistic canons; and I did it in order to hammer into the average human understanding that these dog-heroes of mine were not directed by abstract reasoning, but by instinct, sensation, and emotion, and by simple reasoning.
 Also, I endeavored to make my stories in line with the facts of evolution; I hewed them to the mark set by scientific research, and awoke, one day, to find myself bundled neck and crop into the camp of the nature-fakers."